-- Full name of student - Date(s) of absence
+- Full name of student

+- Date(s) of absence

-- Specific reason of absence - Name and/or identity of parent/guardian providing the information
+- Specific reason of absence

+- Name and/or identity of parent/guardian providing the information

 Three (3) or more consecutive days for personal illness or injury require a doctor's note for an excused absence.
-Students with excessive (10 or more days) excused absences will be asked to check in with the school nurse or provide a doctor's note to excuse any additional absences.
+Students with excessive (10 or more days) of excused absences due to personal illness may be asked to check in with the school nurse or provide a doctor's note to excuse the absence.